 - 400+ well-designed themes for all occasions that you can completely customize

-- Option to change themes any time without affecting previously-designed pages
+- Option to change themes at any time without affecting previously-designed pages

 - Upload photos from your computer, Facebook, Instagram, Google Drive or Smugmug

 - Fast printing and shipping